tgunr/bbctrl-firmware/docs/bbdev-chroot.md

     sudo chroot bbdev
     cd /opt

-Now, follow the instructions in [development.md](development.md) from with in the chroot.
+Now, follow the instructions in [development.md](development.md) from within the chroot.

 # Exit the chroot